 Once you know how much you’re able to invest, you’ve got rid of all your high interest debt, you’ve created an emergency fund, and you know why you want to invest, then the next decision to make is whether you’re going to manage your investments yourself, or pay someone else to manage them for you.

 If you’ve accumulated a disparate array of previous pension plans and need help consolidating them, or you have complex tax/estate issues, or you’re at an inflection point in your life like retiring and entering drawdown, then employing an independent financial advisor (IFA) might be a good idea.

 If you don’t have a complicated financial situation, but you also don’t feel comfortable managing your investments yourself, then you might prefer using either a robo-advisor or a traditional investment manager to manage them on your behalf.

-If you simply want to invest and have no other complicated needs, then you can manage your investments yourself.
-To start with, you can use the calculator like the one created by Monevator to choose the right platform for you to invest through.
+If you simply want to invest and have no other complicated needs, then it’s very possible to manage your investments yourself.
+To start with, you can use the calculator like the one created by BrokerLibrary to choose the right platform for you to invest through.